YuriGor/mongoose-slug-updater/README.md

 `update`, `updateOne`, `updateMany` and `findOneAndUpdate` operations support implemented.

+Nested docs and arrays support implemented for non-unique slugs.

+Absolute and relative paths added.

+Updating with $set operator and deep paths now works too.

+All the update operators and unique nested slugs will be implemented soon.

 Plugin rewritten with modern js and a lot of tests were added.